ArnaudBuchholz/reserve/doc/testing ui5/Executing tests.md

 ## Endpoints

 To **collect information** about each executed page, the runner associates an object with them.
-The qUnit hooks endpoinds consists in **filling this object**.
+The qUnit hooks endpoinds are **filling this object**.

 Members are :
 * `total` : the total number of tests